dbcook/openrocket-database/README.md

 OpenRocket compatibility:  tested with OpenRocket 15.03

 ## Release Notes
+0.9.0.9 - 11 May 2017
+* Estes additions:  BNC-3A, BNC-5RA, BWP-EJ, BNC-2 (Apollo capsule cone for BT-50), BNC-55AZ,
+  BNC-55BE, oddball BNP-41 and PSM-1.
+I am fairly confident that I now have all Estes balsa nose cones that existed prior to 2010.
+* Added MPC file `mpc.orc` which is essentially complete.
+* Fixed material field on Estes BNC-70AJ
+* Semroc additions: all BNC-5xx, BNC-10xx, BNC-19xx nose cones
+* Added references section to README and moved in material from the estes and semroc files.
+* Updated info about materials UnitsOfMeasure with improvements that appeared in 15.03
+* Added discussion of MPC parts and catalogs.

 0.9.0.8 - 3 May 2017
 * Added a number of Estes balsa nose cones with dimensions recovered from 1974 custom parts catalog and Semroc legacy site.
 Partial list: BNC-5AW, BNC-5BA, BNC-50AR, BNC-52G, BNC-52AG, BNC-55AW, BNC-60AL, BNC-65AF
 * Added research notes on Estes BNC-60T vs BNC-60AK balsa Mercury capsules.
-* Moved BNC-5AL from Estes to Semroc file after finding no proof Estes ever listed it.
+* Moved BNC-5AL from Estes to Semroc file after finding no proof Estes ever listed it and noting its absence from the Semroc cross reference list.
 * Rectified a lot of Estes nose cone shapes where PARABOLIC should have been ELLIPSOID
 * Removed unneeded mass overrides for Estes balsa nose cones and added some needed ones
 * Reduced completion status of estes_classic file after finding various problems